 During the COVID-19 crisis, the importance of paying out refunds quickly was a key issue for many governments, as a significant number of taxpayers were (or still are) facing severe cash-flow problems.
-Tax administrations responded to this by prioritising refund applications or adapting refund processes, in some cases fully automating them (CIAT/IOTA/OECD, 2020[1]).
+Tax administrations responded to this by prioritising refund applications or adapting refund processes, in some cases fully automating them (CIAT/IOTA/OECD, 2020111).

-Percent of jurisdictions were

-VAT refunds are automatically paid out immediately VAT refunds are paid out immediately subject to the availability of funds VAT refund are established as a "credit" in the taxpayer's account, until such time as the taxpayer may legally request the refund VAT refund are established as a "credit" in the taxpayer's account, until such time as the taxpayer may legally request the refund, subject to the availability of funds

-57% 2% 37% 4%
+Percent of jurisdictions were ...
+VAT refund are established VAT refund are established as a VAT refunds are paid as a "credit" in the taxpayer's "credit" in the taxpayer's account, VAT refunds are out immediately until such time as the taxpayer account, until such time as automatically paid subject to the the taxpaver may legally may legally request the refund. out immediately availability of funds request the refund subject to the availability of funds 4% 57% 2% 37%